If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 1-4 | Very light to light effort |

 You’ll notice the RPE values for this beginner program are “1st set RPE 8”.
-This means you should load the bar with a weight where you could two more than the number of prescribed reps for your first set.
+You should load the bar with a weight where you could two more than the number of prescribed reps for your first set.

 If you do this right, though your subsequent sets will be harder, you should be able to use the same load for all your sets.